 This is where Expat Insurance comes in.
 While traditional Canada travel insurance plans require continuous provincial care, expat insurance doesn’t.
 It was designed to give coverage to people living outside their home country yet not able to obtain coverage in the country they’re currently residing.

-There are two possible ways to get Expatriate (Expat) Insurance.
+There are two possible ways to get Expatriate (Expat) Insurance for a Canadian.
 One is to get a traditional policy for the amount of time you are still covered under provincial care and then Expat Insurance for the rest and the other is just to get Expatriate Insurance for the entire time you are gone.
 Each company has their own policy in terms of what’s allowed and what isn’t so make sure that whichever route you take you’re covered.

 Please remember that some policies only take effect if you’re leaving directly from Canada while others demand that you already have a return ticket.